JAForbes/blog/posts/how-i-use-mithril.md

 Using a closure also reduces library specific machinery.
 I don't need to rely on the somewhat magical behaviour that mithril passes the controller instance to the view function.
-I can just reach the state directly using standard javascript practice.
+I can just reach the state directly using a standard javascript lanaguage behaviour.

 You'll notice our view also no longer needs to prefix each prop with `state`.
 So the view itself is a lot less ceremonial.